cooperhewitt/go-ucd/README.md

 ## Known knowns

 * Things like the `Unicode Han Data` character set are not supported because they are not included in the Unicode Consortium's default [UnicodeData.txt](http://unicode.org/Public/UCD/latest/ucd/UnicodeData.txt) file.
+There is an [open ticket](https://github.com/cooperhewitt/go-ucd/issues/1) to fix that.

 ## Shout outs